 appetizer, appetizer recipe, autumn, baked, dairy free, dessert, dessert recipe, fall, food, food blog, food blogger, fruit, gluten free, grapes, holiday, holidays, recipe, recipe blog, recipe blogger, roasted, thanksgiving, thanksgiving recipe, vegan, vegetarian

-I didn’t serve these with a baguette, but I wish I would have because the juices are to die for.
+These are best served with a baguette because the juices are to die for.
+Sop up some juices, spread a little soft cheese like brie or goat cheese, and top with these succulent roasted grapes.
 We were all fawning over these delicious little morsels last night, I can’t wait to make them again!

 1 tbsp olive oil

 Soft cheese, like brie or goat cheese

 Preheat your oven to 400 degrees F. Drizzle some olive oil on the grapes with the rosemary and a sprinkle of salt and pepper.
 Be sure that the grapes are evenly coated.
 Place grapes in a baking dish or on a baking sheet.
 Roast for 10 minutes, toss the grapes, and roast for 8 more minutes.
 Enjoy with soft cheese and toasty baguette slices.
 Enjoy!

 Just a note- we made a small amount because we were skeptical.
 Next time I’m going to double or triple this recipe!
 You can also add some balsamic vinegar, like Sunset’s recipe calls for.
 I’m thinking easy Thanksgiving appetizer, what do you think?!

 What is the most unlikely yet delicious treat that you have stumbled upon?
 Let me know in the comments…